 open gloo-gateway.yaml

-3. Add the following sections to your Helm values file to include the experimental Gloo Portal plugin and portal server.
+3. Add the following sections to your Helm values file to include the Gloo Portal plugin and portal server.

 gloo: